How to Add a Favicon Icon to Your WordPress Site

 This method is heavily dependent on your individual theme.
 In updated versions of WordPress, themes are typically managed through the Customizer.
-Some exceptions to this might be premium themes that have their own options page.
+Some exceptions to this include premium themes that have their own options pages.
 However, even if your theme has a separate options page, it’s likely you’ll be routed to the Customizer anyway.

 This option offers specific iPhone and iPad upload features as well.
 Just keep in mind that each theme will be a little different, so check the documentation or reach out to the developer if you’re unsure.

 Using a plugin can be one of the most effective ways to manage favicons, regardless of your theme.
 This is especially true if you want to offer a more customized experience based on the user’s device.